 Here are the examples for both cases:

-this pattern ^https://domain\.com will make sure that nothing precedes the letter h, it must be the first character of the string.
-So, if the target URL is a part of another URL, the rule won’t work: https://anotherdomain.com/https://domain.com.
+^https://domain\.com will make sure that nothing precedes the letter h, it must be the first character of the string.
+So, if the target URL is a part of another URL, the rule won’t work:

 We would like to give you two basic patterns you can apply to create effective custom blocking rules.

-Apple recommends using this pattern, as it blocks subdomains and is balanced enough, so you are less likely to see any side-effects.
+And here's the pattern that Apple recommends using to block regular domains, as it blocks subdomains and is balanced enough, so you are less likely to see any side effects.

 Let’s break it down into smaller parts: